aaronk6/jQuery-easyXDM/README.md

 ## Consumer

-The sites integrating towards the server with CORS enabled, must include the jQuery-EasyXDM plugin, so the client/browser asking for a resource on the server, sends HTTP requests containing proper headers.
+The sites integrating towards the server with CORS enabled, must include the jQuery-easyXDM plugin, so the client/browser asking for a resource on the server, sends HTTP requests containing proper headers.

 <pre class="note">